ipfabric/docs/docs/releases/release_notes/previous_releases/nimpee_v2.md

   version higher than 15.2
 - Cisco IOS - fixed mapping of state for HSRP output
 - Cisco ASA - fixed parsing of a routing table
-- Cisco ASA - fixed parsing of "show version" command, missing SN for the particular switch in stacking information
+- Cisco ASA - fixed parsing of `show version` command, missing SN for the particular switch in stacking information
 - Cisco ASA - ACL is now read from configuration (using regular commands was too expensive)
 - Cisco NX-OS - the fixed end to end path lookup for routes with default VRF
 - Cisco NX-OS - fixed system version parsing
-- Cisco NX-OS - fixed parsing of 'show access-list summary' command
+- Cisco NX-OS - fixed parsing of `show access-list summary` command
 - Extreme switch SN - if not present chassis or switch in inventory, then SN is taken from the first available slot
 - FIX: If the server was restarted during the discovery process then